ia97lies/xauxi/README.md

 ### Welcome to xauxi.
 xauxi is a event driven reverse proxy based on Lua.
 The configuration is in fact a Lua script.
 You have full access to the connection/request/response including the possible body data.
 As http is just a Lua filter which is feed by the connections incomming data it is possible to handle any kind of protocol.

+### Version
+Alpha vesion.
+Just checkout the git repo and explore the test cases and code.
+Or download the tar ball of the git repos.

+### Support
+Currently only plain TCP is supported.
+I will first get a feeling for the configuration and the code before introducing SSL.

 ### Sample configuration
 A sample configuration could look as follow
 ```